 Many types of commercial real estate loans are assumable loans.
 This includes some:

-Not all loans that fall under these loan types are truly assumable.
+Not all loans that fall under these loan types are truly assumable loans.
 However, many can be.
-To determine if a loan is assumable, there is often a notice of the ability to assume the loan on the memorandum.
+To find out if a loan is assumable, there is often a notice of the ability to assume the loan on the memorandum.

 Advantages of Assumable Commercial Real Estate Loans

-Several potential benefits come from assumable commercial mortgage loans.
+There are a number of potential benefits that come from assumable commercial mortgage loans.

 - It reduces the time spent securing a loan.
-In some situations, the new buyer can assume the loan and obtain ownership of the property in as few as 30 days, sometimes even sooner than this.
+In some situations, it is possible for the new buyer to assume the loan and obtain ownership of the property in as few as 30 days, sometimes even sooner than this.
 By comparison, a traditional commercial loan obtained as a new type of debt could take several months to complete.